ijzm/RespriteHero/README.md

 * Install MelonLoader ([Guide](https://melonwiki.xyz))
 * Copy the RespriteHero.dll to your Mods folder, inside the game root folder.
-* Create a TexturePack folder in your game root folder.
+* Create a ModConfig/RespriteHero/ folder in your game root folder.
-* Add any texture you want to the TexturePack folder!
+* Add any texture you want to the ModConfig/RespriteHero/ folder!

 ### Creating Textures

-* Create a png file inside your TexturePack folder with the name of the item you want to change.
+* Create a png file inside your ModConfig/RespriteHero/ folder with the name of the item you want to change.
-* You can see some examples on the [TexturePack](/TexturePack) folder.
+* You can see some examples on the [ModConfig/RespriteHero](/ModConfig/RespriteHero) folder.

 ## Authors